 “I got tired of hearing constant mentions of my sister.
 I was sick of the words and prophecies about Tina’s future and my own life.”

 “What did they prophesy, if it’s not a secret?”
-Christophe asks cautiously.
+Christopher asks cautiously.

 “The prophecy about my sister came true.
 And they told me I would never marry, that no one would want someone like me.
 As for me, it’s already coming true.”

-“It was wrong of them to treat you that way,” Christophe says sympathetically.
+“It was wrong of them to treat you that way,” Christopher says sympathetically.
 “You’ll still find a dear person in your life.”

 “Thank you,” Marion smiles sincerely.
 “But I don’t believe it.”
 The woman sheds a tear.